graphql-java/graphql-java/README.md

 `GraphQLList` and `GraphQLNonNull` wrap another type to declare a list or to forbid null values.

-There are no builders to create now objects.
+There are no builders to create new objects.
 Just normal constructors, because they are so simple.

 Example: